mwillen04/ydn-stylebook/README.md

 # YDN Stylebook
 *Built by Michael Willen, Yale University, 2026.*

-This website is designed to host the copy stylebook of the Yale Daily News.
+This web application is designed to host the copy stylebook of the Yale Daily News.
 The current stylebook lives on an unwieldy, 85-page Google Document that is slow to load, slow to search, and overall difficult to use.
 This site provides an easier means of accessing and searching the Stylebook, with plans to expand its capabilities to include direct editing of the Stylebook and CAS-integrated login, among other features.

 ## How to Run